Campaigners ‘relieved’ as Rwanda flights delayed until next month

 He said: “I will kill myself before I get deported, if the UK as a government and a country cannot uphold human rights, who will?”

-According to the Home Office, Mr Biruta and Ms Patel met representatives including the high commissioner for refugees and the deputy high commissioner for human rights.
+According to the Home Office, Mr Biruta and Ms Patel met representatives including the high commissioner for refugees Filippo Grandi and the deputy high commissioner for human rights.

 The department said the pair reinforced their “commitment to working in collaboration with UN agencies” on the deportation plan and “emphasised” that claims will be processed in accordance with the UN Refugee Convention.